 Think delicious greasy fried chicken, but without the guilt!
-This healthier fried chicken recipe is made with cassava flour instead of white flour for the batter, and is deep-fried in pork lard instead of vegetable oil.
-You can serve it with any dip you like, but I highly recommend a mixture of honey, mustard and mayonnaise.
+This paleo fried chicken recipe is made with cassava flour instead of white flour for the batter, and is deep-fried in pork lard instead of vegetable oil.
+You can serve it with any dip you like, but I highly recommend a mixture of honey, mustard and homemade mayonnaise.
+A paleo diet friendly ranch dressing would also be amazing.

-Cassava flour substitutions: If you aren’t able to find cassava flour at your local grocery store or natural food store, you can also swap it out for a gluten-free flour blend or white rice flour.
+Cassava flour substitutions: If you aren’t able to find cassava root flour at your local grocery store or natural food store, you can also swap it out for a gluten-free flour mixture, white rice flour, or tapioca flour (tapioca starch).
+Be careful though, not all gluten-free flours are paleo.

 Garlic powder substitutions: Instead of using 1 teaspoon of garlic powder, you could swap it out for 2 finely diced fresh garlic cloves.